bright/new-www/content/blog/sekurak-mshp-ctf-summary-part-1.md

 <div class="image"><img src="/images/screenshot-2022-10-17-at-14.52.39.png" alt="cv file" title="cv file"   /> </div>

-S﻿o looks like files were referenced by filename query param.
+So it looks like files were referenced by the filename query param.

 After looking in the code, it looks like `..` path would throw Bad Request error.
 I guess this was protection of reusing know payloads for path traversal vulnerability by other contestants :D. Simple change from CV file to flag file given the expected result: